rehierl/node-tree-outliner/1-2-0-node-trees/1-4-subtree.md

 by the inner set of a leaf node is always an empty forest.

-Note that any tree, that can be formed based upon this (simplified) method, will in general be referred to as an "induced subtree".
+Note that any tree, that can be formed based upon this (simplified) method, will simply be referred to as an "induced subtree".
 Hence, the set of induced subtrees that can be formed based upon a given tree will be referred to as the tree's "class of induced subtrees".
 (Note that an induced subtree is still a generic subtree, and that a tree's class of induced subtrees is a sub-class of the tree's class of generic subtrees).

 <!-- ======================================================================= -->
 ## subtrees, example